Law Reform (Contributory Negligence) Act 1945

 The Law Reform (Contributory Negligence) Act 1945 (8 & 9 Geo.
 6. c.
-28) is an act of parliament of the United Kingdom, which allows a judge to apportion liability for compensatory damages as he feels to be "just and equitable" between a tortfeasor and an injured person who was partly to blame.
-Section 1(1) of the Act provides:
+28) is an act of the Parliament of the United Kingdom, which allows a judge to apportion liability for compensatory damages as he feels to be "just and equitable" between a tortfeasor and an injured person who was partly to blame.
+Section 1(1) of the act provides:

 "Where any person suffers damage as the result partly of his own fault and partly of the fault of any other person(s), a claim in respect of that damage will not be defeated by reason of the fault of the person suffering the damage, but the damages recoverable in respect thereof shall be reduced to such extent as the court thinks just and equitable having regard to the claimant's share in the responsibility for the damage."